CumulusNetworks/docs/content/version/cumulus-linux-25esr/Layer-1-and-Layer-2-Features/Prescriptive-Topology-Manager-PTM.md

 {{%notice tip%}}

-It’s a good idea to always wrap the hostname in double quotes, like *"www.example.com"*.
+It's a good idea to always wrap the hostname in double quotes, like *"www.example.com"*.
 Otherwise, `ptmd` can fail if you specify a fully-qualified domain name as the hostname and do not wrap it in double quotes.